 Hello lovely people!

-In the previous post I talked about adulting and the necessary for everyone “Burrito Day”.
+In the previous post, I talked about adulting and the necessary for everyone “Burrito Day”.
 Today I’ll be talking a little bit about self-motivation, something obviously I’ve been lacking for the last two days.

 All of my friends think I’m super energetic and communicative, some of them even find me inspiring.
 One thing is true, I’m very active and they’ve never seen me in my total meltdown state.

 When I was growing up in Bulgaria, I was taught to never give up and keep on pushing through.
-On one hand, it taught me a valuable lesson of how to self-motivate and self-heal.
+On one hand, it taught me a valuable lesson on how to self-motivate and self-heal.
 On the other, it resulted in many sleepless nights and a lot of overthinking.
 (I’m sure you can relate)

 The good thing about being encouraged to never give up is that it builds a character and a level of knowledge about your inner self.
-The bad things is, though, that you start storing the negative things in the back of your head and bottling emotions up.
-Those two things are things I’ve been working really hard to overcome. (obviously, not that easy, bad habit I guess) See, when I’m out, working or just meeting with friends, I sometimes put this “perfectly happy” mask on, even if not everything’s alright in my life.
+The bad thing is, though, that you start storing the negative things in the back of your head and bottling emotions up.
+Those two things are things I’ve been working really hard to overcome. (obviously, not that easy, a bad habit I guess) See, when I’m out, working, or just meeting with friends, I sometimes put this “perfectly happy” mask on, even if not everything’s alright in my life.
 I never allow anyone to see me vulnerable which is a result of my background and culture.
 I’m always strong, or at least try to be.
-There are days when I just go home and switch off, take the “mask” off and just be me.
-I allow myself to be sad, unhappy and stressed when I’m home. (or sometimes with my closest friends)
+There are days when I just go home and switch off, take the “mask” off, and just be me.
+I allow myself to be sad, unhappy, and stressed when I’m home. (or sometimes with my closest friends)

 Self- motivation is a powerful thing!

-This is the reason why for the last 6 months or so, I’ve established a rule of speaking. (for those who know me, they know I never shut up, so that shouldn’t be a problem, but actually, it was quite difficult for me :D) The rule was I was supposed to speak about what makes me happy, what annoys me, what hurts me and what disappoints me no matter where I am.
+This is the reason why for the last 6 months or so, I’ve established a rule of speaking. (for those who know me, they know I never shut up, so that shouldn’t be a problem, but actually, it was quite difficult for me :D) The rule was I was supposed to speak about what makes me happy, what annoys me, what hurts me, and what disappoints me no matter where I am.
 It also meant I had to express my views, even if I was being ignored, and force people to actually hear me.
 However, when it comes to emotions, it’s very difficult to express how you feel without sometimes hurting someone. (that was probably the reason I used to bottle things up so much)

 I got so fed up by feeling down because of keeping things to myself that I decided to just say: “Fork it” (a wee reference from a tv series called The Good Place, check it out it’s awesome)